jordanccox/tic-tac-toe/README.md

 })();
 ```

 The key pieces of this function are the beginning `(` and ending `)()` which wrap the contents of the function.
-The ending `()` is comparable to a regular function call you might use somewhere else in your code such as `myFunctionThatDoesAThing()`, except that it occurs right after the function expression, therefore executing the it immediately.
+The ending `()` is comparable to a regular function call you might use somewhere else in your code such as `myFunctionThatDoesAThing()`, except that it occurs right after the function expression, therefore executing it immediately.